fast-facts/eslint-plugin-rxjs/README.md

-This repo is solely meant to updated cartant's [eslint-plugin-rxjs](https://github.com/cartant/eslint-plugin-rxjs) package to be compatible with eslint v9.
+This repo is solely meant to update cartant's [eslint-plugin-rxjs](https://github.com/cartant/eslint-plugin-rxjs) package to be compatible with eslint v9.

 PRs will not be accepted for new features or bug fixes.
 Reach out to the original maintainer.